 A practice cannot manage what they cannot measure.
 Here’s a good example: a practice can use a KPI to see one practice’s production versus another based on hygiene recall or treatment acceptance.
 If one practice lags another, management can refocus on these identified KPIs by reaching out to those who have missed hygiene appointments or those who have not accepted scheduled treatment.
 Managing without KPIs is like building a house without a blueprint.
 Without a way to measure success, practices have no idea how close they are to achieving their goals/targets or adjusting their focus for a better outcome.

 If a dentist is leading teams at one or more locations, or a dental support organization does not have clearly defined KPIs that can be measured in real-time, they are not managing their practices as effectively as their competition is.

 By now, you know WHY using KPIs to manage your business is important.
 Next, HOW do you determine which KPIs are the right ones?

 - Align with your organization’s strategy and goals.

 - Create ownership of performance from office managers and front desk staff to providers.

-- Select KPIs for each department that drive your goals forward.
-Establish separate KPIs for doctors, the front office team, hygiene and specialists to create accountability and ownership by the respective teams.
-Some of the most common KPIs we see among our clients are production per day, patient retention and production per visit.
-For example, if you have a goal to improve hygiene productivity, there are several KPIs that may top your list, including Perio to Prophy % and hygiene reappointment.
+- Select KPIs for each department that drives your goals forward.
+Establish separate KPIs for doctors, the front office team, hygiene, and specialists to create accountability and ownership by the respective teams.
+Some of the most common KPIs we see among our clients are production per day, patient retention, and production per visit.
+For example, if you have a goal to improve hygiene productivity, several KPIs may top your list, including Perio to Prophy % and hygiene reappointment.

 - Implement a scoreboard and display it clearly for your team.
 KPIs only support growth if they are communicated to critical team members and updated frequently.
 Imagine a game of football where only the coach knows the score, but not the players.
 Teams that want to win play much harder when they know where they stand and how far they are from the goal.